 All school zone speed cameras operate 24 hours per day, seven days a week and detect vehicles exceeding the speed limit.
 They are also programmed to detect vehicles exceeding the 40km/h school zone speed limit during sign-posted school zone times.

 For most locations these times are: 8am – 9.30am and 2.30pm – 4pm on days notified by the NSW Department of Education.
 There are a small number of schools which have different school zone times.
 They are identified by red/orange school zone signs to show non-standard times.
 For more information about school zones visit the Centre for Road Safety website.

 NSW school zones are sign-posted indicating the operating times of the school zone.
 There are also large, bright yellow markings painted on the road showing the 40km/h speed limit.
 In addition to the regulatory signs Roads and Maritime has also installed flashing lights (school zone alert systems) at a number of school zone sites, including all fixed speed camera sites that are located in a school zone.
 School zone flashing lights are used as an additional warning system to alert motorists to slow down, and are not legally required in NSW.

 There are a small number of schools with different school zone times because they either start earlier or finish later than other schools.
 School zone signs at these schools display the times which apply.
 Non-standard school zones are clearly identified as school zones and distinguished from standard zones by their design including an orange banner across the top and red lettering.

-School days are defined as those gazetted by the NSW Government and which can be found on the NSW Department of Education website.
+School days are defined as those notified by the NSW Department of Education.
 Both Catholic and independent schools, irrespective of their term dates, have enforceable school zones in line with Department of Education school terms.
 The fixed speed cameras enforce the school zone speed limit in accordance with the Department of Education school term dates.